emberjs/ember.js/README.md

 # Building Ember.js

 1. Ensure that [Node.js](http://nodejs.org/) is installed.
-2. Run `npm install` to ensure the required dependencies are installed.
+2. Run `npm install` to ensure the required development dependencies are installed.
+3  Run `bower install` to install libraries dependencies.
-3. Run `bin/build.js` to build Ember.js.
+4. Run `bin/build.js` to build Ember.js.
 The builds will be placed in the `dist/` directory.

 # Contribution